 A successful city is comprised of cultural institutions, events, restaurants, history, and livable spaces.
-Most importantly, it's made up of people, people who take pride in the city and work to maintain a small corner of that city.
+Most importantly, it's made up of people; people who take pride in the city and work to maintain a small corner of that city.
 Many individual people preserving the beauty of small corners make a unified grand city.
-This article is about the history of that group that protects and enhances our neighborhood outdoor living room, Matthias Baldwin Park.
+This article is about the history of the group that protects and enhances our neighborhood outdoor living room, Matthias Baldwin Park.

 We have an early article on the website about the history of the Park (here).
 There is also an overview of the Park's genesis as part of the Franklin Town Development Project here and here.
 This article gives the history of the Friends group itself.

 The photos below show the Park in 1991.
 We had a Park then, but there was no Friends group because there were so few committed people surrounding the Park.
-In general, with notable exceptions, neighborhood investment of time, money, and labor is greater by homeowners.
 The Hamilton Townhomes were built in 1976 through 1978 and were mostly owner-occupied.
-The high-rises including Buttonwood Square (now City View and condos), Museum Tower (now NxNW), the Fountains at Logan Square East (now the Watermark), and One Franklin Town were rental apartments built from 1975 through 1987.
+The high-rises including Buttonwood Square (now City View and condos), Spring Garden Towers, Museum Tower (now NxNW), the Fountains at Logan Square East (now the Watermark), and One Franklin Town were rental apartments built from 1975 through 1987.
+The Tivoli condominiums, across 19th Street from the park, was built in 2006 and now supplies the plurality of members of the Friends group.

-In June of 1991, after the Park was finished but before the official dedication, an event planner who lived in Museum Towers was hired to have a coming-out party for the Park.
-A fundraiser event with local restaurants selling their wares was to have 25% of proceeds donated to "The Friends of Franklin Town Park," although that event is the last that anyone ever heard of that Friends group for 16 years.
+In June of 1991, after the Park was finished but before the official dedication, an event planner and public relations person who lived in Museum Towers was hired to have a coming-out party for the Park.
+A fundraising restaurant festival event, with local restaurants selling their wares, was to have 25% of proceeds donated to "The Friends of Franklin Town Park."
+The festival was repeated in 1992, 1993, and 1994.
+That event seems to be the last that anyone ever heard of that particular Friends group.

 Invitation for the food festival in June of 1991.